 - 2 cups Self Raising Flour

 - 1 1/2 cups Castor (Superfine) Sugar

-- 2 Tablespoons Butterspread or Margarine Melted, but cool
+- 2 tbsp Butterspread or Margarine Melted, but cool

-- Alternately add flour, and milk, about 1/3 of a cup at a time, and mix until just combined before adding the next 1/3.
+- Alternate adding flour and milk in about 1/3 of a cup measures at a time, mixing until just combined.